deeprjs/deepr/README.md

 }
 ```

 Using the key `"=>items"` means that we take the current context (the collection of movies) and we put it under a new key called `items`, in the response.
-As a result, we get the following response:
+As a result, we get the following:

 ```json
 {